 This is a pretty dark sequence, having been shot on location at night.
 First up, Trash and Meat sat by a tombstone:

 As you can see, the MGM edition is significantly lighter, showing far more detail.
 Also, the image framing give the shot more peripheral details, such as the tombstone on the left hand side.
+The Bu Ray release is identical, just at full HD resolution.

 Again, the MGM edition is far better looking, with more detail visible.